coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 006.md

 While the party walks, Inky starts asking Rohan about his magic and Rohan denies knowing magic.
 Inky ultimately has the impression that Rohan is a sorcerer and just doesn’t know that he’s a sorcerer.

 We make it back to the Bloodsoaked Banner.
-Soldas offers to send for Rafferty and we agree to it, so we go to his tent and wait for Shevore and Rafferty to arrive.
+Soldos offers to send for Rafferty and we agree to it, so we go to his tent and wait for Shevore and Rafferty to arrive.
 Shevore thanks Inky for the help, and he thanks her instead.
 She tells us that the mages have been sent to help melt the avalanche fall.
-Soldas begins the negotiations for which group will get the Earthshaker, but they are interrupted with the sound of drums and battle while someone calls out that they are being attacked.
+Soldos begins the negotiations for which group will get the Earthshaker, but they are interrupted with the sound of drums and battle while someone calls out that they are being attacked.